 As the producer of Convoy, co-produced with the UK’s Darlow Smithson, he wrote the final episode.
 Milton wrote and produced two World War One two-hour specials for History Television, Passchendaele: The Underground War and Digging up the Trenches.

 Cathleen MacDonald (Working Animals series, Moving On series, Animal IQ Test) is a creative entrepreneur in broadcast, digital media, and distribution.
 She is the founder of Motion Picture Enterprises where she produces screen-based stories that reveal the human and natural worlds and challenge assumptions.
 She is a former distributor with VEC-Criterion Pictures, serves as a juror and mentor for industry organizations and funders, is the Chair of the technology group StartupReactor, and is on the Board of Directors for the Oakville Festivals of Film and Arts.
-She is currently producing the drama series, Alive, about teens who are struggling with mental illnesses and Greening the Brownfields, a documentary about rehabilitating contaminated industrial lands and converting them to urban greenspaces.
+She is currently producing the series, Girls Build the Future, about teen girls in science and technology, and Greening the Brownfields, a documentary about rehabilitating contaminated industrial lands and converting them to urban greenspaces.